 The same as in gust response, we need to achieve our new target speed first.
 So we basically need to slow down – and while we’re slowing down, we might as well keep our height.
 So we coast.

 You can experiment with trimming in tighter to various degrees at this point to reduce drag with the AW forward or alternatively you can ease a bit to keep some power and minimize stall risk.
 From there, as you slow down, AW is coming back, so we need to start easing again through that change if you haven’t already, until AW is at the optimum angle and trim angle is correct.
 Feel out the timing of the ease – too early is better than too late.
 Don’t get caught overtrimmed as your AW angle returns to optimal or it’s Stall City, USA.

 The Wrong Way – Chasing

 Poor lull management is common.
 Mike Ingham uses a great analogy whereby you’re sailing along and imagine the wind dropping instantly and completely – if you chase your apparent wind around, you’ll never actually find good flow, because your AW is all the way forward.
 You could bear off 150 degrees and your windward telltales will still be luffing – but during that turn, you’re decreasing your AW speed, and you’re also pointing further away from your intended goal, destroying VMG.
-In real world lulls if you do find an angle that has acceptable looking flow, you’ll be sailing low and you’ll be slowing down anyway – and will need to head up once you do.
+In real-world of gusts and lulls, if you do find an angle that has an acceptable looking flow, you’ll be sailing low and you’ll be slowing down anyway – and will need to head up once you do.
 Don’t chase your AW, just coast.
 Simple.